djhawbaker/mapMyWorld/README.md

-# Where Am I
+# Map My World
-Robo Nano Degree: Where Am I robot localization project
+Robo Nano Degree: SLAM project

-Using the robot and world from previous projects this one adds robot localization with Adaptive Monte Carlo Localization (AMCL)
+Using the robot and world from previous projects this one adds SLAM mapping to map an unknown environment.

+Instructions to run the project will be updated as it gets completed.
+These are the instructions from the localization project.

 To run, setup two terminals
 1. cd catkin_ws